 The questions that usually arise in a kidney cancer patient’s mind are “how fast does kidney cancer spread?” and “to what extent has it spread?”
-Oncologists believe that kidney cancer spreads mostly at an early stage and at a very fast rate.
+Oncologists believe that kidney cancer spreads mostly at an early stage and also at a very fast rate.
 One should not ignore the minor symptoms like stomach pain on the left hand side of the body for early diagnosis and proper treatment of kidney cancer.
-Kidney cancer is much more dangerous and fast spreading than some other forms of cancers.
+Kidney cancer is much more dangerous and fast-spreading cancer than some other forms of cancers.
 It is difficult to diagnose this type of cancer at the earliest stage, which is curable.
 In the first stage, there are minimal cancerous cells in the kidney, which usually go unnoticed in the first few medical examinations.
 If diagnosis is done on time, with proper care and treatment options, kidney cancer can very well be cured.
 The most important part here is to understand the signs of discomfort shown by the body and act accordingly.

 Kidney cancer outgrows to infect other parts of the body (usually liver and lungs) through the bloodstream and lymph nodes.
 The growth of cancerous cells in an individual depends on certain factors such as his/her general health condition, genetic history, age and the stage at which cancer has been diagnosed.
 In recent times, numerous techniques have developed by which an oncologist can measure the extent and rate of cancer growth to determine the right treatment course.